Fertility doctor used own sperm 'around 50 times,' papers say

 - Siblings found one another on commercial genetic testing sites and decided to investigate

-(CNN)After one woman discovered eight unknown siblings following a commercial DNA test, she investigated and learned that her father was her mother's fertility doctor, according to court documents from Marion County, Indiana.
+(CNN)After one woman discovered eight unknown siblings following a commercial DNA test, she investigated and learned that her biological father was her mother's fertility doctor, according to court documents from Marion County, Indiana.
 Dr. Donald Cline had told his patients he was inseminating them with "fresh sperm" from a medical student or resident.

 Now, Cline has entered a plea of not guilty to two charges of obstruction of justice.